Daily Advocate, Greenville OH - www.dailyadvocate.com

 OPINION

-By now most of you know I enjoy songs with meaningful lyrics, which means the songs are usually 40 or more years old.Well here’s one for you, &#...
+What’s your New Year’s resolution and how’s it going so far?
+More than like your goal has something to do with fitness, health and o...

-DCCA News: Are you ready to party?
+DCCA News: DCCA’s got some explaining to do

-Although you may doubt it at this moment in time, you will be eager for a party by the time “A Taste for Wine and Jazz XXX” rolls around o...
+Before Darke County Center for the Arts presents We Banjo 3 at Henry St. Clair Memorial Hall on Feb.
+4 as part of DCCA’s Artists Series, DCCA of...

 BUSINESS